Synaptogenesis: Synapse formation

-Factors regulating synaptogenesis in the CNS
+Regulation

 Signaling

 The main method of synaptic signaling in the NMJ is through use of the neurotransmitter acetylcholine and its receptor.
 The CNS homolog is glutamate and its receptors, and one of special significance is the N-methyl-D-aspartate (NMDA) receptor.
 It has been shown that activation of NMDA receptors initiates synaptogenesis through activation of downstream products.
 The heightened level of NMDA receptor activity during development allows for increased influx of calcium, which acts as a secondary signal.
-Eventually, immediate early genes (IEG) are activated by transcription factors and the proteins required for neuronal differentiation are translated.
+Eventually, immediate early genes are activated by transcription factors and the proteins required for neuronal differentiation are translated.
 The NMDA receptor function is associated with the estrogen receptor in hippocampal neurons.
 Experiments conducted with estradiol show that exposure to the estrogen significantly increases synaptic density and protein concentration.

 Synaptic signaling during synaptogenesis is not only activity-dependent, but is also dependent on the environment in which the neurons are located.
 For instance, brain-derived neurotrophic factor (BDNF) is produced by the brain and regulates several functions within the developing synapse, including enhancement of transmitter release, increased concentration of vesicles, and cholesterol biosynthesis.
 Cholesterol is essential to synaptogenesis because the lipid rafts that it forms provide a scaffold upon which numerous signaling interactions can occur.
 BDNF-null mutants show significant defects in neuronal growth and synapse formation.
 Aside from neurotrophins, cell-adhesion molecules are also essential to synaptogenesis.
 Often the binding of pre-synaptic cell-adhesion molecules with their post-synaptic partners triggers specializations that facilitate synaptogenesis.
 Indeed, a defect in genes encoding neuroligin, a cell-adhesion molecule found in the post-synaptic membrane, has been linked to cases of autism and mental retardation.
 Finally, many of these signaling processes can be regulated by matrix metalloproteinases (MMPs) as the targets of many MMPs are these specific cell-adhesion molecules.